wraiford/encrypt-gib/README.md

 # [limited-time opportunity](./OPPORTUNITY.md)

+**:warning: This is experimental.
+No guarantees are made or implied regarding its qualities, including but not limited to, its strength, speed, storage overhead.
+Use at your own risk.**

 # encrypt-gib - hash-based encryption at the hex level

 Encrypt-gib is a genuinely novel, post quantum encryption algorithm that uses